 SPACs set forth a time period for which they can buy or merge with a target company, usually within a two-year period.
 If the SPAC never merges with a target company within the set time period, then investors will receive the price of the SPAC-IPO price plus interest, minus costs of operating the SPAC.
 This means, for example, if the SPAC-IPO price was $10 and a deal is never made to merge with a target company, then investors will receive $10 per share, plus interest, minus costs of operation.
 However, most investors are unable to invest in SPACs at their IPO price and have to buy them on the open market for a premium.
 As such, if an investor purchases a SPAC at $15, but the SPAC-IPO was $10, and a deal was never made, then the investor will receive only $10 per share.
 This creates incredible downside for investors.

 Naturally, there are many ways for investors to lose when it comes to SPACs.
 Regardless of the risks and the fact that they are not suitable for everyone, brokers and financial advisors recommend SPACs to customers.
 Unfortunately for many investors, these risks turn into losses.
 If you have losses from investing in SPACs, RIK’s investment lawyers are here to help.
-Feel free to contract us for a free consultation at (212) 684-0300.
+Feel free to contact us for a free consultation at (212) 684-0300.